 You can only put up hours you receive in 2018.
 It is not possible to put up ‘old’ hours.
 Putting up hours you will obtain after 2018 is not possible either.
 It is not possible to exchange more hours than the actual leave balance.

 When putting up hours, you are not allowed to end up with an entitlement to leave below the statutory minimum.
 The annual statutory minimum equals four times the number of work hours per week.
-In case of full-time employment this means that after deducting the number of hours exchanged in 2018, you need to be left with at least 160 hours of leave (4 x 40).
-In case of employment of 24 hours per week, you need to be left with at least 96 new hours of leave for 2018.
-If your leave balance on 1 January 2018 is smaller than or equal to the statutory minimum, you cannot put up any hours in this year.
+In case of full-time employment this means that after deducting the number of hours exchanged in the current calendar year, you need to be left with at least 160 hours of leave (4 x 40).
+In case of employment of 24 hours per week, you need to be left with at least 96 new hours of leave.
+If your leave balance on 1 January of the current year is smaller than or equal to the statutory minimum, you cannot put up any hours in this year.

 Staff members who do not register leave via the appropriate web application cannot put up hours in the Optional Model, as it is not possible to determine their leave balance.
 If, in any calendar year, you exchanged hours and, at the end of this year, it turns out that you did not register any leave, the value of the hours put up will be deducted from your salary in the next calendar year.

 If you have used the source ‘hours’ to purchase a financial target (extra salary, life course savings, bicycle, bicycle maintenance contribution, commuting expenses, internet allowance), the value of one hour is set at 0,704% of the monthly salary in case of full employment.
 This percentage includes the holiday bonus and the end-of-year bonus.
 Other allowances etc. are not included.
 Your salary at the moment in which you confirm your choices in the KAT web application forms the basis of calculating the value per hour.